flutter-cm/ecommerce_side_project/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to run

+1. Clone the repo
+2. Run `flutter pub get` to install dependencies
+3. Run `flutter run` to run the app

+## How to run tests

+1. Run `flutter test` to run all tests